 - Music can be written in any style, as long as it serves the story.
 Pittsburgh Festival Opera has produced a rich variety of works in the past, including many newly commissioned music dramas, jazz and gospel operas, contemporary 'classical' works and reimagined traditional operatic works.

 - Operas can be written with an accompanying ensemble of up to 15 instruments in mind.
-Once selected, semifinalists will work to orchestrate their workshop selections.
+Once selected, semifinalists will work to orchestrate their workshop selections for review.
 Semifinalists should discuss the use of nontraditional orchestral instruments with the PFO artistic staff.
+Scenes will be presented with piano in the workshop.
 Composers retain the copyright of submitted works, but Pittsburgh Festival Opera retains the right to produce the works for five years from submission without royalty payment.

 - All submitted works will be added to a database used by universities and opera companies seeking composers and new works.
 Arrangements with other companies will be between the artists and those companies; Pittsburgh Festival Opera will not be involved.